The Five Categories of System Software

 Today, the user interacts with the operating system through the graphical user interface (GUI) on a monitor or touch screen interface.
 The desktop in modern OSs are graphical workspaces, which contain menus, icons, and apps that are manipulated by the user through a mouse-driven cursor or the touch of a finger.
 The disk operating system (DOS) was a popular interface used in the 1980s.

-- Real Time OS: These are installed in special purpose embedded systems like robots, cars, and modems.
+- Real-Time OS: Is installed in special purpose embedded systems like robots, cars, and modems.

-- Single-user and single-task OS: These are installed in single-user devices like phones.
+- Single-user and single-task OS: Are installed on single-user devices like phones.

-- Single-user and multitask OS: These are installed in contemporary personal computers.
+- Single-user and multitask OS: Are installed on contemporary personal computers.

-- Multi-user OS: These are installed in network environments where many users have to share resources.
+- Multi-user OS: Is installed in network environments where many users have to share resources.
 Server OSs are examples of multi-user operating systems.